AARP Hearing Center

 - Unexplained back and neck pain.
 Back pain could have many causes, including a compression fracture or collapsed vertebra in your spine.

 - Poor posture.
-If you feel uncomfortable when standing straight or notice a hunch in your upper back, it could be a sign of spinal bone loss or fracture.
+If you feel uncomfortable standing straight or notice a hunch in your upper back, it could be a sign of spinal bone loss or fracture.

 - Shortness of breath.
 If your spine is starting to compress because of bone loss or fracture, your lung capacity may be reduced.
-Shortness of breath can be a symptom of several other serious issues too; always get it checked.
+Shortness of breath can be a symptom of other serious issues too; always get it checked.

 - Weaker grip strength.
 Having low grip strength is associated with a decrease in muscle strength, an increase in frailty and a heightened risk of falling and fracturing bones.
 Grip strength can be easily measured in a doctor’s office or at home with a simple tool called a hand dynamometer.